qanastek/DrBERT/README.md

 ## 3.4 Preprocessing and tokenization of the dataset

+First, replace the field `tokenizer_path` of the shell script to match the path of your tokenizer directory downloaded before using HuggingFace Git or the one you have build.

 Run `./preprocessing_dataset.sh` to generate the tokenized dataset by using the givent tokenizer.

 ## 3.5 Model training